 VIPKID teachers we’ve worked with often wonder why they struggle to get bookings or short notice classes.
 If you’re looking at getting started with VIPKID or online teaching for that matter you’ll need an introduction video.
-It is usually the lack of a good video and paragraph that result in parents not being interested in you and thus you not getting bookings or short notice classes.
+It is usually the lack of a good video and paragraph that result in parents not being interested in you which results in not getting bookings or short notice classes.

-To correct this, read and bookmark this page as it contains practical information to help you make a good VIPKID self introduction video and paragraph.
+To correct this, read and bookmark this page (or pin it) as it contains practical information to help you make a good VIPKID self introduction video and paragraph.

 On most online teaching platforms, an introduction video is usually NOT required.
 It’s an optional thing you can do.
 But with that said, if you’re looking to standout it’s a good idea, particularly if you’re a current or prospective VIPKID teacher to make an intro video.